 CONSORTIUM PREDICT FUTURE OF URBAN PARCEL DELIVERY WITH LOW IMPACT CITY LOGISTICS

 London, UK, – A consortium of organisations and businesses have today announced plans to develop Low Impact City Logistics and trial an innovative, electric powered bike and walker trailers to deliver packages in the centre of London.
-Fernhay, Skotkonung and the University of Huddersfield, will design and develop the IP protected prototype which Outspoken Delivery will test in Cambridge ahead of the live trial testing by UPS in the City of Westminster.
+Fernhay, Skotkonung and the University of Huddersfield, will design and develop the IP protected prototype which Outspoken Delivery will test in Cambridge ahead of the live trial testing by UPS in London.

 The design signals the next generation of delivery trailers combining speed, mobility and analytics to provide a sustainable delivery system that could signal a new future for urban courier city logistics.

 The Low Impact City Logistics project is part of a £10 million investment by Innovate UK in a range of collaborative research and development projects, that aim to improve the efficiency and experience of the end-to-end journey for people and freight.
 Specialist product development firm Fernhay will coordinate the consortium, having been awarded the funding following a competitive pitch process.